CBN for Dogs & Cats

 Before we dive further into what CBN effects, it is important to outline the basics of what the Endocannabinoid System is and how it influences our pet’s health.
 The ECS comprises of three main components: endocannabinoids, receptors, and enzymes.

 Endocannabinoids are naturally produced by the body, hence the prefix “endo” meaning endogenously.
 Compounds such as anandamide named from the Sanskrit word “ananda”, which means joy, bliss, or delight.
 Anandamide is an endogenous cannabinoid naturally produced that produces similar benefits and effects to that of THC.
+2-AG (2-Arachidonoylglycerol) is another lipid molecule naturally produced in mammals and helps to signal cannabinoid receptors.
+Endogenous cannabinoids are not simply limited to associating with cannabinoid receptors and have been shown to signal many other chemical pathways in the body.

 The most well-researched cannabinoid receptors are CB1 and CB2 are found throughout the body.
 More research is needed, but there has been recent interest in additional cannabinoid receptors beyond CB1 and CB2.
 CB1 receptors are primarily found in the brain and central nervous system in pets, while CB2 receptors are more prevalent in peripheral systems like the organs, gut, and immune cells.
+These cannabinoid receptors spread and communicate vital information and chemical functions in the body in order to create balance or “homeostasis”.
+Whether it is neurotransmitters, like serotonin, or even in skin irritation, cannabinoid receptors are being expressed to help modulate these insults.

 Enzymes, such as fatty acids, primary function is to break down endocannabinoids in the body.